Engineering Discipline

 If any step fails, the commit doesn’t ship.
 This is not optional.
 This is not aspirational.
 This is how the haus runs.

-Because the only thing worse than an AI agent making a mistake is an AI agent making a mistake with your API keys, your health data, and your kid’s screen time schedule all in the same system — and nobody finding out until the credit card bill arrives.
+Because the only thing worse than an AI agent making a mistake is one making a mistake with your API keys, your health data, and your kid’s screen time schedule all in the same system — and nobody finding out until the credit card bill arrives.
 The discipline isn’t paranoia.
 It’s the minimum viable responsibility for running this kind of infrastructure in a place where people sleep.